Cannabis and CBD for Phantom Pain

 - Sometimes it feels as if the phantom part is forced into an uncomfortable position.
 May be triggered by pressure on the remaining part of the limb or by emotional stress.

 How Cannabis Can Help Relieve the Symptoms of Phantom pain

 For some individuals, phantom pain starts getting better over time without being treated.
 For others, it can be challenging to manage phantom pain.

 Since phantom pain may be difficult for doctors to treat, patients are searching for relief from medical cannabis.
 The endocannabinoid system (ECS) consists of CB1 and CB2 receptors located throughout your body.
 Researchers believe that the ECS connects the mind and body, promoting a balance or homeostasis.
 That equilibrium is impaired when you have a health problem, but cannabinoids of cannabis can work with the receptors to restore balance.
 Since phantom pain involves pain sensation, even when there is no limb in it, experts believe that taking medical marijuana for phantom pain can help to relieve symptoms of the condition.
 The Neurology study published in 2007 showed that medical cannabis reduced individual pain by more than 30% in just five days.

-Since Phantom pain may be difficult to treat, patients are looking to provide relief to medical cannabis.
+Although phantom pain may be difficult to treat, patients are looking to provide relief to medical cannabis.
 Work closely with your healthcare team to create and maintain the pain management plan that works for you.
-Always remember to talk to your physician about your condition
+Always remember to talk to your physician about your condition.